sslyutov/MedelOpt_SNIRF_Homer3/snirf_hdf5_homer3.md

 These groups describe stimulus (trigger) events.
 MedelOpt may support up to 4 triggers.
 Each `stim` group corresponds to one auxiliary trigger.
+Also a stim group create for each manual trigger set from AcqKnowledge.
+The duration for manual trigger is set to .001 second as a minimal value.
+The total number of stim groups depends on a number of event sources registered during a data acquisition.

 | Field   | Type                             | Description                                                                 |
 |---------|----------------------------------|-----------------------------------------------------------------------------|